 Yume means “dream” in Japanese, and as in a dream, our gardens conduct you through metaphors that summon the creative force of centuries of Japanese culture.
 Two intimate courtyard gardens reveal classical Japanese imagery as you would glimpse it through the sliding shoji screen doors of a private home.
 A Zen contemplative garden, a stone and gravel garden representing sea and islands, a sinuous dry river garden, and a tranquil strolling pond garden reflect other trends in Japanese landscaping that have emerged over the past 1,000 years.
 Each tranquil garden is a place to be at one with nature and with yourself.

-As a cultural meeting point, Yume maintains a museum with changing exhibits of beautiful Japanese art and handicrafts, a gift shop with beguiling items from Japan and books about its people and folkways, and a gallery in which photography, paintings, sculpture, costumes, and Ikebana flower arrangements alternate to acquaint you with rich layers of Japanese spirit and custom.
+As a cultural meeting point, Yume maintains a museum with permanent and temporary exhibits of beautiful Japanese art and handicrafts, a gift shop with beguiling objects of beauty and utility imported from Japan and absorbing books about its people and folkways, and an art gallery in which photography, paintings, ceramics, sculpture, costumes, and Ikebana flower arrangements alternate to acquaint you with rich layers of Japanese spirit and custom.
 Throughout the year, we present classes and workshops in Japanese language and in calligraphy, flower arranging, origami and other popular arts.
 We also hold tea ceremonies, traditional seasonal festivals, and performances of treasured Japanese music, song, plays, and dance.